Home

 The IQ®Headquarters

-The IQ®– HQ @1302 E. Collins Boulevard, Richardson, Texas
+The IQHQ® @ 1302 E. Collins Boulevard, Richardson, Texas

-04/06/21 – Press Release (PDF)
+09/15/22 – Press Release

-With its 500-acre campus located in the City of Richardson, The University of Texas at Dallas (UTD) and City of Richardson have partnered to support the region’s startup and entrepreneur community and develop five new university research centers.
+With its 500-acre campus located in the City of Richardson, UTD and City of Richardson have partnered to support the region’s startup and entrepreneur community and develop five new university research centers.

 A Collaborative, Innovative Space at The IQ®

-The purpose of this innovative space is facilitate collaboration and entrepreneurial networking for Richardson businesses and the North Texas startup community.
+The purpose of this innovative space is to facilitate collaboration and entrepreneurial networking for Richardson businesses and the North Texas startup community.
 In 2018, a visioning study was developed for the Richardson Innovation Quarter which identified 10 main strategies.
 Below are two strategies identified in the Study:

 • Create a shared “innovation space” for businesses